 Craft Gallery

+The Craft Gallery will be open 9-11:30am on Sundays when SULAM (Beth El's religious education program) is in session.
 Proceeds from this Women’s Network-sponsored shop support the Beth El community, including B’nai Mitzvah kiddush cups, new member welcome baskets, and havdallah candles used by our religious education students.

 Payment:

-We take cash and checks.
+We take cash, checks, and venmo.

 The Craft Gallery is an exceptional asset for Beth El and all proceeds from sales, amounting to thousands of dollars each year, are used by Women’s Network to benefit our entire congregation by funding engaging adult programming, off-site learning experiences for our teens and specific synagogue needs that come up from time to time.
-It is open on Sundays 9:00 – 11:30am when SULAM is in session, and also by appointment.

 Please join us in expressing our immense gratitude to Jill and Shelley for their passionate dedication and untold hours of service over the past many years!
 Also, please welcome Lonni and Rivka as they begin to guide this valuable gem forward into the future!